 This is one of those plants that just makes you smile, with the unruly foliage that springs unbridled from a cluster of stems.
 Corkscrew rush is a cultivar of a plant native to Japan.
 This horticultural hybrid was bred for the whimsical foliage.
 The round blades twist gently from the base all the way up to the top of the foliage.
 Deep green leaves often bear some striping, providing showy plants for partially shady areas.

-You can grow corkscrew rush plants in United States Department of Agriculture 4 to 9.
+You can grow corkscrew rush plants in USDA plant hardiness zones 4 to 9.
 The only limitation when growing corkscrew rush is very dry or arid conditions.

 Growing Corkscrew Rush